Don’t let this year’s round of seasonal bugs sabotage your winter plans.

 Amchara Health Retreats / YouTube [2,141 views]

-However if it has been a long term problem (greater than 12 weeks) it may be due to an obstruction in the nose such as a deviated septum, or a more serious medical condition that needs to be investigated.
+However if it has been a long term problem (longer than 12 weeks) it may be due to an obstruction in the nose such as a deviated septum, or a more serious medical condition that needs to be investigated.
 1

 Congestion in the nose happens because the lining of the nasal passage is inflamed and mucus builds up.